SnailUSB/SV-Iridium-dog-and-cat/README.md

-# Stardew Valley's iridium Dog and Cat
+# Stardew Valley's iridium / purple Dog and Cat
 A texture pack that changes a normal dog and cat into the unobtainable iridium/purple dog and cat that was added in the 1.6 stardew valley update

 # How to install + How to get the pets